IAlkhovik/Alkhovik/README.md

 ### Tower Defense Game (Aug 2021- Dec 2021): [https://github.com/IAlkhovik/Tower-Defense-Game](https://github.com/IAlkhovik/Tower-Defense-Game)

 This is a repository containing a tower defense game, coded in Java/ JavaFX.
-It was developed in Java/ JavaFX, used a 2-week sprint Agile workplan, and used GitHub for collaboration and version control.
+It was developed using a 2-week sprint Agile workplan and used GitHub for collaboration and version control.